fbpx

 • No cliches religious or otherwise.
 That means no talk like “They are in a better place.”
 Just no.

 Saying there are no words treats grieving as a taboo subject too sensitive to discuss openly.
 This covers it in an atmosphere of shame and guilt.
 Talk about it to normalize this suffering we will all experience if we haven’t already.
 Say their names, talk about them and cry publicly.
-Grieving in community beats grieving in isolation.
+Grieving in a community beats grieving in isolation.

 Check out